Yogupay Collaborated With UBA Kenya, Enabling It To Receive Inward Remittance To Kenya

-NAIROBI, KENYA, February 7, 2024 /EINPresswire / -- In Kenya, Tumapay, operating under the name YoguPay , is an emerging and innovative cross-border payment platform.
+In Kenya, Tumapay, operating under the name YoguPay, is an emerging and innovative cross-border payment platform.
 The company, trading as Yogupay in Kenya, has successfully formed a strategic partnership with the United Bank for Africa (UBA) Kenya, endorsed by the Central Bank of Kenya (CBK) that enables it to receive inbound transactions into Kenya compliantly.
 This strategic alliance would be an essential milestone in Yogupay's mission to support global financial integration.
 The brand is continuously working to offer secure and efficient payment solutions for its clients.

 Yogupay is redefining the realm of cross-border transactions with its advanced payment platform.
 Catering to individuals, International money transfer operators, and businesses, Yogupay offers a Multi-Currency Account that supports currency exchange in over 10 currencies at competitive FX rates.
 Authorized by the Financial Conduct Authority (FCA) in the UK and FINTRAC in Canada, Yogupay extends its regulatory compliance and service excellence to Kenya, further solidifying its position in the global market.